Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 But the income brackets began to be adjusted for inflation as of 2020.
 For 2025, the threshold where the surcharge starts to be added will increase again, to $106,000 (up from a threshold of $103,000 in 2024).15 The surcharge in 2025 will be based on modified adjusted gross income reflected on 2023 tax returns, since those are the most recent tax returns on file when 2025 begins; there’s an appeals process you can use if your income has changed since then.

 For 2024, the Medicare Part B premium for high-income beneficiaries will ranges from about $245/month to about $594/month, depending on income.
-CMS will publish the applicable amounts for 2025 in the fall of 2024.
+For 2025, these high-income enrollee will pay between about $259/month and about $629/month, depending on how high their income is.16

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.